 - In the last three minutes of the game a team will have up to ten seconds to move the ball over centre from their defensive zone, otherwise possession shall be awarded to the non-offending team.
 Also in the last three minutes, once an attacking team is in the offensive zone with the ball they cannot go back over the white restraining line with the ball (over and back) in which case they would lose possession to the non offending team.
 A team short-handed will have 10 seconds to move the ball over the centre line otherwise they will lose possession to the opposing team.

-- Eligibility - Players (and goaltenders) must participate in three regular season games to be eligible for playoffs.
+- Eligibility - Players (and goaltenders) must participate in two regular season games to be eligible for playoffs.
 Previously rostered players for the subject team who have played a minimum of ONE regular season game in the current session may be eligible to play in the playoffs with permission from the league.
 Member goaltenders can play for alternate teams when required without conforming to the eligibility guideline.

 Thank you for your participation and co-operation.